percona/pmm/doc/source/qan.rst

-The query abstract is the portion of the query fingerprint which contains the type of the query, such as *SELECT* or *FIND*, and the attributes from the projection (a set of requested columns in case of MySQL database, for example).
+The query abstract is the portion of the query fingerprint which contains the type of the query, such as *SELECT* or *FIND*, and the attributes from the projection (a set of requested columns in case of |mysql| database, for example).

-When you apply your filter, the query summary table changes to display only the queries which match your criterion.
+When you apply a filter, the query summary table changes to display only the queries which match your criterion.
 Note that the TOTAL row which runs above the list of queries in the summary table does not change its values.
 These are always calculated based on all queries run within the selected time or date